pantheon-systems/documentation/source/content/guides/launch/02-plans.md

 image: getting-started-Largethumb
 ---

-This section shows you how to upgrade from a free account to a paid plan by adding billing information or inviting a business owner to pay.
+This section provides information on how to upgrade from a free account to a paid plan by adding billing information or inviting a business owner to pay.

 Contract customers must contact their account manager when they're ready to upgrade their site plan.